 Share Sheet UI Tweaks:

-• Bold outline for “modify” button so you don’t miss it.
+- Bold out line on “modify” button so you can not miss it.

 Updated Settings and Tips Experience